JonEckenrode/JonEckenrode/README.md

 - I'm a technical writer working on Android.

-- I also do development work in JavaScript, TypeScript, and Python.
+- I also develop software in JavaScript, TypeScript, and Python.

 <!---
 JonEckenrode/JonEckenrode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.